bird-house/birdhouse-playground/ansible/ansible-demo/README.md

   - just clone repo and setup conda environment
   - should just run with defaults ... no further configuration necessary.
 * development on local laptop
-  - no full installation necessary (skip nginx, supervisor, ...)
+  - no full installation necessary (skip Nginx, Supervisor, ...)
   - might not have admin rights
   - enabled debug mode
   - could be the same as the testing/demo variant.